ItsIrv/quvel-kit/docs/frontend/frontend-pagination.md

 ## Rules and Gotchas

-### Best Practices

-- **Choose the Right Type** – Use length-aware for UI with page numbers, cursor-based for infinite scrolling
-- **Handle Loading States** – Always show loading indicators during pagination operations
-- **Clear Data When Needed** – Use the `clearPrevious` parameter to reset data when changing filters
-- **Optimize API Requests** – Only request the data you need from the backend

 ### Common Pitfalls

 - **Missing Error Handling** – Always handle API errors in your fetcher function